aman4425/object-colour-detection/README.md

 1. Open the notebook in [Google Colab](https://colab.research.google.com/)
 2. Upload `Object_colour_detection.ipynb`
 3. Run all cells
-4. When prompted, upload any image from your machine
+4. When prompted, upload any image from your machine (you can use images from the `Sample_images` folder)
 5. View the annotated output and colour coverage stats

 ### Option 2 — Local Setup